Metro transit reducing express bus service as ridership drops amid coronavirus outbreak

 A local woman with coronavirus disease was brought to the University of Nebraska Medical Center campus Friday night to be treated in the Nebraska Biocontainment Unit.
 She was transferred in an isolation in an ambulance.

-A man walks the empty hallways at the Nebraska State Capital on Monday, March 23, 2020, in Lincoln, Nebraska.
-Senators were allowed to watch the session from their office on Monday before going to the chamber to vote.
+A man walks the empty hallways at the Nebraska State Capitol on Monday in Lincoln.
+Lawmakers were allowed to watch the session from their offices on Monday before going to the chamber to vote on an emergency appropriation.

-A legislative page places a piece of paper page stating Gov. Ricketts key points for emergency funding on a desk at the Nebraska State Capital on Monday, March 23, 2020, in Lincoln, Nebraska.
+A legislative page places a piece of paper page outlining Gov. Pete Ricketts key points for emergency funding on a desk at the State Capitol on Monday.

 Pastor Olaf Roynesdal makes opening remarks to a mostly empty Kountze Memorial Lutheran Church on Sunday in Omaha.
 Though the church already streams some services online, the camera has become even more important due to crowd limits imposed to prevent the spread of the coronavirus.